Shooter attacked CDC headquarters to protest COVID-19 vaccines

 Kennedy refused to directly answer when asked during an interview with Scripps News on Monday what message he had for CDC employees who are worried about the culture of misinformation and skepticism around vaccines.

-Although law enforcement officials have made clear the shooter was targeting the public health agency over the COVID-19 vaccine, Kennedy said in the interview that not enough was known about his motives.
-He described political violence as “wrong,” but went on to criticize the agency’s response to the COVID-19 pandemic.
+Although law enforcement officials have made clear the shooter was targeting the public health agency over the COVID-19 vaccine, Kennedy said in the interview that not enough is known about his motives.
+He described political violence as “wrong,” but went on to criticize the agency’s pandemic response.

 "The government was overreaching in its efforts to persuade the public to get vaccinated and they were saying things that are not always true,” Kennedy said.

-Some unionized CDC employees called for more protections, and some who recently left amid widespread layoffs squarely blamed Kennedy.
+Some unionized CDC employees called for more protections.
+Some others who recently left amid widespread layoffs squarely blamed Kennedy.

-Years of false rhetoric about vaccines and public health was bound to “take a toll on people’s mental health,” and “leads to violence,” said Tim Young, a CDC employee who retired in April.
+Years of false rhetoric about vaccines was bound to “take a toll on people’s mental health,” and “leads to violence,” said Tim Young, a CDC employee who retired in April.